 Instruction will be provided to you by your practitioner or clinician.
 If you lose them you may DOWNLOAD them.

 Once you have purchased your orthotics, they can be cleansed with soap and water.
 Please note that hot water should never be used because it may melt and deform the orthotic.

 Most patients should be able to gradually increase their wear time over a 7-10 day period.
 This begins with normal activity and gradually works towards more strenuous activities, such as sports.
 It is recommended that all foot orthoses be worn with socks to avoid blisters.

-Depending on usage and body size, a pair of our orthoses should last approximately 1-2 years.
-You should check you orthotics every few months for signs of wear and tear that might change the way your orthotics are supporting your feet.
+Depending on usage, body size, and age, a pair of our orthoses should last approximately 1-2 years.
+You should check your orthotics every few months for signs of wear and tear that might change the way your orthotics are supporting your feet.
 Children may outgrow their littleSTEPS® every 6 months to a year, and should be checked often for proper fit.
 Please see the picture to the right in the littleSTEPS® FAQ Section.

 Yes.
 The most common adjustments are to the length or width, heel- cup adjustments, adding full-length covers or liners, additional padding, and only for QUADRASTEP® orthoses - metatarsal mounds/bars, extra posting or heel-lifts.
 These can be ordered by your practitioner or clinician.

 Our orthoses are manufactured from an injection molded thermoplastic compound that has the unique combination of strength and soft edge feel, providing optimal patient comfort.
 The strength of the material used is a feature that has been specifically matched to the amount of support each foot type requires.